-This week only, you can save a massive 40% for New Year!
+This week only, you can save 40% in our spring sale!
 Just use the code:

 2017 was a big year for everyone’s favorite CMS.
 The WordPress community got even bigger and stronger this year, and according to the official WordPress website, the popular CMS now powers over 29% of websites on the internet.